 You are welcome to mix and match the online formats and to attend sessions more than once.
-For example, you could attend two online synchronous workshops and then complete the rest of OBTP in the online self-paced site, or if you need a refresher on any of the six core modules, you can register for another online synchronous workshop when it fits your schedule.
+For example, you could attend two online synchronous workshops and then complete the rest of OBTP in the online self-paced site, or if you need a refresher on any of the modules, you can register for another online synchronous workshop when it fits your schedule.
 If you have completed OBTP in the past and would like to review the materials, you are welcome to enroll in the self-paced course and attend the online synchronous sessions.

 All three formats provide the same content to help you develop and deliver an online or blended course.